 Stovall is a PRODUCERand OWNER of the film, television, and stage rights to Claude Brown's MANCHILD IN THE PROMISED LAND.
 He was an EXECUTIVE PRODUCER of the stage production of MANCHILD IN THE PROMISED LAND at Theater Three in Dallas, Texas and the New York City production at the American Place Theater.

 Stovall specializes in graphite on paper and is widely known as a large-scale muralist.
-His work includes the HISTORIC MURALS at the VINOY RENAISSANCE RESORT, MANGROVES ( St Petersburg's NE water treatment tanks ), ST PETERSBURG'S CRESCENT LAKE WATER TOWER, SEMINOLE WATER TOWER, and the YELLOW SUBMARINE.
-The City of St. Petersburg commissioned Stovall to design and execute MANGROVES, a mural on two water treatment tanks fifty feet tall and the length of five football fields.
+His work includes restoration of the HISTORIC MURALS at the VINOY RENAISSANCE RESORT, MANGROVES ( St Petersburg's NE water treatment tanks ), ST PETERSBURG'S CRESCENT LAKE WATER TOWER, SEMINOLE WATER TOWER, DUNEDIN'S CURLEW RD WATER TOWER, and his favorite, THE YELLOW SUBMARINE.

 Stovall studied dance with the ST. PETERSBURG CONCERT BALLET, MIAMI BALLET COMPANY, and the NATIONAL BALLET COMPANY OF WASHINGTON ,D.C.

-He appeared for three years with the KIROV BALLET of St. Petersburg, Russia, in their St. Petersburg, Florida's production of Tchaikovsky’s, NUTCRACKER.
+He appeared for three years with the KIROV BALLET of St. Petersburg, Russia, in the Kirov's St. Petersburg, Florida's production of Tchaikovsky’s, NUTCRACKER.

 Stovall wrote, produced, directed, and performed ABBEY ROAD, a dance interpretation of the Beatle’s, Abbey Road album staged at Eckerd College, University of Florida, Mahaffey Theater in St. Petersburg, and Arena Theater in Washington, D. C.